-Q: How do you work with children with special needs?
+Q: How do you work with children and adults with special needs?

-A: Over the years we have successfully worked with countless students who have had a wide range of special needs.
-Our studios are 100% ADA compliant, and we gladly provide all additional physical accommodations that we can.
-Where possible, our dedicated staff also creatively adapt our program to help those with learning disabilities or other intellectual challenges.
-As a small, family-run business with limited staff, however, we have neither the expertise nor resources to accommodate 100% of all needs.
-While we wish we were able to work with anyone, we must reserve the right to refuse service if we are ever concerned for students' safety.
-Also, because quiet focus is fundamentally necessary to run our program, we regret that classes are not a good fit for disruptive students.
-Every circumstance is different; We try to work closely with parents to do all we can to provide individualized solutions such as special reward systems, enlisting the help of a family-provided instructional aide, or private lessons when a trained teacher is available.
-If you're still wondering whether this program is a good fit, call us!
-Our teachers can provide an assessment of readiness for our program with a free introductory class.
-We have found that when parents clearly and thoroughly communicate special needs to our staff, students have the best possible experience.
+Every circumstance is different; We try to work closely with parents and caretakers to do all we can to provide individualized solutions such as special reward systems, enlisting the help of a family-provided instructional aide, or private lessons when a trained teacher is available.
+If you're still wondering whether this program is a good fit, our teachers can provide an assessment of readiness for our program with a free introductory class.
+We have found that when parents and caretakers clearly and thoroughly communicate special needs to our staff, the students we are able to work with have the best possible experience.